xdevplatform/twitter-webhook-boilerplate-node/messages/README.md

 # Messages
-This simple bot maps metadata values from Quick Reply response to messages the bot should respond with.
+This simple bot maps metadata values from Quick Reply responses to messages the bot should respond with.
 If the bot cannot find a response for a provided metadata value or metadata is not provided, the bot will respond with a default message.

 ## Configuring